 * Euro briefly rises but fails to gain momentum

-* Fed Bullard says October tapering possible if data supports
+* Fed Bullard says October tapering possible if data

 * Aussie nurses losses, awaits China manufacturing report